The Best Longboard Bushings in 2021: The Ultimate Guide

 Bones Wheels Hardcore Bushings are designed for the skater who wants to stay in control and be able to turn with ease.
 These bushings will allow you to turn your board with a smooth, positive feel that is not floppy or rigid.

-The Bones Hardcore Bushingbushings have a patented center set design that provides optimal responsiveness, turning, and carving.
-Your turns will be smooth and positive, not floppy or rigid.
+The Bones Hardcore bushings have a patented center set design that provides optimal responsiveness, turning, and carving.
+You’ll have more control over your board’s rotation, allowing you to spin it in every direction.

 One of the key features of the Bones Hardcore bushing is that it allows for easy maintenance because they are made from urethane instead of rubber-like most bushings on the market today.
 This is the same material as Bones Swiss and other high-end bearings.

-All Bones Wheels products come with a warranty to provide you with peace of mind when choosing your wheels.
+All Bones Wheels products come covered under a warranty to provide you with peace of mind when choosing your wheels.
 Overall, this is one of the best bearings you can go with for your longboard.

 Shorty’s Red Doh-Doh bushing are made with the highest quality urethane of any bushing you will find.
 They have a slightly higher rebound than normal bones, making them more responsive and allowing you to do everything from quick pops to long standees.